MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/delve-for-office-365-admins.md

 ## About the Office Graph
 <a name="BKMK_AboutOfficeGraph"> </a>

 Delve is powered by the Office Graph.
 The Office Graph stores data representations about all Microsoft 365 items as nodes in a graph index.
-The Office Graph data is stored in the customer's partition of the SharePoint Online and Exchange Online environments, and has the same data protection and security as other customer data stored in the same cloud services.
+The Office Graph data is stored in the customer's partition of the SharePoint and Exchange Online environments, and has the same data protection and security as other customer data stored in the same cloud services.
 The Office Graph data and metadata are stored in the same data center region as the services the data was collected from.

 The Office Graph uses rich relationships to describe connections between items of different types.
 In addition, the Office Graph uses advanced analytics and machine learning techniques to create inferred rich relationships - what we call insights.